 Common data definitions¶

-Common data definitions (also known as the common information model or CIM) create a shared understanding of data.
+Common data definitions (also known as the common information model or CIM) create a shared understanding of the data in a topic area.
 They are critical where data is to be shared between different systems and or groups of people.

 - Names and descriptions for concepts described by the data.